saturnlighting/literature-review/README.md

 public health, road safety, criminology, studies of social inequalities, and engineering and technology.

+**To what extent does darkness influence active travel behaviour?**

+**To what degree does darkness increase the risk of road collision among active travellers?**

+**To what extent does darkness increase the risk of being a victim of crime among active travellers?**

+**Is the association between active travel and darkness the same between different groups?**

+**What type of road lighting is the most suitable for active travel to increase and be safer?**

 ## Research gaps

 -   No research on wheeling and lighting